 “Most people can’t wait to get rescued and are relieved when the day comes for them to be airlifted out, but not him!” one searcher recalled.
 “We practically had to force Steve into our Jeep.
 And even then, he refused to leave without his bundle of pipes and a huge armful of that Nicaraguan ganja.”

-When asked if he felt remorse for the loss of his show colleague, Whealen admitted affectionately, “Yeah, Toby was a good dude.
+When asked if he felt remorse for the loss of his show colleague, Whealen admitted, “I’m remorseful to hear that my PSR went from 6.8 to 1.2 over this little mishap,” he said regarding his Primitive Survival Rating.
+“But yeah, Toby was a good dude, he’ll be missed.
 Very tender….”

 -By Marcia Thomas